Keeping track of our health and symptoms has never been easier.

 Teamscope is a secure and easy-to-use data collection app for clinical and field research.

-The data is stored securely on the cloud, which makes it simple for a patient’s doctor or family member to monitor the data remotely, visualize with graphs and export it.
+The data is stored securely on the cloud, which makes it simple for a patient’s doctor or family member to monitor the data remotely, visualise with graphs and export it.

 Forms on Teamscope can have reminding logic.
 These periodic push notifications makes it easier for patient to not loose track of when to enter symptom data.